JonasLeonhard/Twitter-Wordcloud/README.md

 ![Startscreen](../master/j_TwitterAPI/data/Screen01.png)
 Search Twitter.
 ![Cloud](../master/j_TwitterAPI/data/Screen02.png)
-Tweets displayed as word cloud.
+Tweets displayed as wordcloud.
 The size of a word depends on its TF_IDF score.
 Click on text to show the related tweed.